-Non-interest revenues increased, primarily driven by higher Discount revenue, Net card fees and Service fees and other revenue.
+Non-interest revenues increased for both the three and six month periods, primarily driven by higher Discount revenue and Net card fees.

-Discount revenue increased 1 percent, primarily driven by an increase in commercial billed business.
+Discount revenue increased 2 percent and 1 percent for the three and six month periods, respectively, primarily driven by increases in commercial billed business.
 See Tables 5, 6 and 12 for more details on billed business performance.

-Net card fees increased 12 percent, primarily driven by growth in our premium card portfolios.
+Net card fees increased 11 percent and 12 percent for the three and six month periods, respectively, primarily driven by growth in our premium card portfolios.

-Service fees and other revenue increased 29 percent, largely driven by the change in the allocation of TLS revenues described above.
+Service fees and other revenue decreased 20 percent for the three month period and was relatively flat for the six month period.
+The decrease in the three month period was largely driven by the change in the allocation of TLS revenues in the prior year as described above.

-Interest income increased, primarily driven by growth in revolving loan balances and higher interest rates.
+Interest income increased for both the three and six month periods, primarily driven by growth in revolving loan balances and higher interest rates.

-Interest expense increased, primarily driven by a higher cost of funds.
+Interest expense increased for both the three and six month periods, primarily driven by a higher cost of funds.

-Card Member loans provision for credit losses increased, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
-The reserve builds in both the current and prior periods were primarily driven by higher delinquencies and increases in loans outstanding in the respective periods.
+Card Member loans provision for credit losses for the three month period remained largely in line with the prior period, as the lower reserve build in the current period was offset by higher net write-offs.
+Card Member loans provision for credit losses increased for the six month period, primarily due to higher net write-offs, partially offset by a lower reserve build in the current period.
+The reserve builds in both current periods were primarily driven by increases in loans outstanding, partially offset for the current three month period by lower delinquencies.
+The reserve builds in the prior periods were primarily driven by increases in loans outstanding and, for the prior six month period, higher delinquencies.